react-navigation/react-navigation.github.io/website/versioned_docs/version-2.x/stack-navigator.md

 * `initialRouteKey` - Optional identifier of the initial route
 * `navigationOptions` - Default navigation options to use for screens
 * `paths` - A mapping of overrides for the paths set in the route configs
+* `disableKeyboardHandling` - If true, the keyboard will NOT automatically dismiss when navigating to a new screen.
+Defaults to false.
+This is ignored in the web platform.

 Visual options: